 What are Organic Standards?

-Soil Association certified products must legally comply with the EU organic regulation, but must also meet our own higher standards – as shown by the soil association logo.
+Soil Association certified products must legally comply with the EU Organic Regulation.
+They must also meet our additional higher standards – as shown by the Soil Association logo.
+Standards put our principles into practice and are at the heart of our work.

 Look for the logo